 Which golfer receives the most profits from endorsements?

-Tiger Woods had the highest paid sponsorship in the 2018-2019 season after receiving over $42 million that season.
-His sponsors come from many reputable companies, including Nike, Monster Energy, GolfTV, Taylormade, Centinel Spine, and Bridgestone Golf.
-In a close second is Phil Mickelson, who won $39.4 million from his endorsements, which include Callaway, Exxon Mobil, Rolex, and KPMG.
+Tiger Woods has made the most money from endorsement deals out of any professional golfer.
+Tiger has earned more than $1.4 billion from sponsors throughout his career.
+These sponsors include many reputable companies, including Nike, Monster Energy, GolfTV, Taylormade, Centinel Spine, and Bridgestone Golf.
+In second is Phil Mickelson, who has earned $40 million from his endorsements, which include Callaway, Exxon Mobil, Rolex, and KPMG.
 Other golfers with the highest endorsements include Rory Mcilroy, Jordan Spieth, and Justin Thomas.

 Which golf tournament has the highest purse amount?

 The Players Championship currently has the highest purse of any major event at $25 million.
 The winner of the tournament gets a $4.5 million paycheck.
 While it is not one of golf’s four major tournaments, The Players Championship is widely regarded as golf’s “fifth major.”

 Do amateur golfers make money from amateur tournaments?

 Although the PGA is known for giant sums of money awarded to their victories, the United States Golf Association (USGA) prohibits amateurs from accepting tournament money.
 The rule is called the USGA Rule 3-1 and states that an amateur player cannot play for money in any match, exhibition, or tournament.
 The USGA states that this rule is what strictly distinguishes the PGA from the amateur league.